electricallen/homelab-ansible/README.md

     * `docker-compose up -d`
 1. Restore backups through Kopia web UI, remembering to prepend `/data/home/<yourUsername>` to paths
 1. Run `homelab.yml` again
-1. To restore bitwarden run `sudo ~/bitwarden/restore.sh`
+1. To restore the Bitwarden database, run `sudo ~/bitwarden/restore.sh`
 1. If Nextcloud needs to be restored:

     * Run `~/nextcloud/db/restore.sh` - it may take a bit for the DB container to accept connections